Two Miss Americas

 I have never been much for celebrity.
 I don’t read People magazine.
 I’m more likely to read Woman’s Day.
 At least I used to be…

 But I get it!
-I know why RA’ers want a celebrity who understands them to represent them to the world.
+I know why people with rheumatoid disease want a celebrity who understands them to represent them to the world.
 I know because I fell in love with Heather Whitestone for making my little girl feel capable and understood.

 Next post on celebrities and RA: what can WE do?